Analytically Continuing the Randomized Measurement Toolbox: Appendix A: Stabilized Analytic Continuation

 In our case, $X(w) = D'_{\alpha}(w)$, the subtracted discrepancy function. $D'_{\alpha}(w)$ is required to take on the values

 at the data points $\{w_{i}\}$.
+We have chosen the first data point to be the subtraction point, i.e. $w_0 = w_2$.
 There is an infinite family of analytic functions $D'_{\alpha}(w)$ that satisfy the condition.
 From this infinite family, we need to select the analytic continuation that has the smallest norm.
 As illustrated in ~\cite{CS1,CS2,CS3,CS4,CS5}, this non-linear minimization problem can be recast into a linear matrix optimization problem, and the minimal norm (squared) $\delta_{\min}^{2}$ of $D'_\alpha(w)$ is given by

 Here the sum starts from $i,j =3$ because we have chosen the subtraction point to be the first data point $w_0 = w_2$. $A$ is an $(N-1)\times (N-1)$ positive-definite, symmetric matrix with matrix elements defined as